Niklas Bunzel

 Details of my past and upcoming talks.

 - GenAI in the Battle of Security: Attacks, Defenses, and the Laws Shaping AI's Future, with Raphael Antonius Frick, German OWASP Day, 2024.
-Slides Video
+Video

 - Creating a culture of security, Keynote with Hector Ibarra, Amazon AWS re:Inforce re:Cap, 2024